valboosky/rd-filebot/README.md

 ## 🐳 GitHub Repo
 - https://github.com/valboosky/rd-filebot
-- You can clone the repo using SSH into any folder (e.g., `/apps/rd-filebot` or another of your choice)
+- You can clone the repo using SSH into any folder (e.g., `/apps/rd-filebot` — a recommended standard for self-hosted apps — or another custom path of your choice) (e.g., `/apps/rd-filebot` or another of your choice)

 ---